UMN-CMS/OneStopFitting/README.md

 ```

 ### 2. `smooth`
-Generates toy sampled smoothed backgrounds by drawing parameters from an established optimal fit posterior.
+Generates sampled smoothed backgrounds by drawing poisson toys from a smooth latent distribution

 **Key Arguments:**
 - `--state`, `-s`: The loaded `state.pklz4` resolving from a successful pipeline `run`.